| expand content | forums | advertise |

 8. Close

 Now when you visit a blocked site directly, the message "Blocked: (domain name)" will be shown instead.
-This will also improve page loading times.
+Page loading times will now have a significant improvement.

 5. Increase the Half-Open Connection Limit (Advanced)